zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 choice of TCP relays, which might be used to identify us), while the signature prevents our friends from faking an announcement for us.

-Our shared announcement is announced with secret key(s) the timed hashes of our shared signing pubkey.
+Our shared announcement is announced with announcement secret key(s) the timed hashes of our shared signing pubkey.

 We make a shared announcement as long as at least one friend is known to have our current shared signing pubkey, and we make individual announcements for